Kansas City Police Department: Equipment

 The main sidearm used by the KCMO PD is the Glock 22 or Glock 23 both in .40 S&W. Officers also had the choice of choosing the Smith & Wesson Sigma but that is no longer chosen by officers as was the S&W 4026 (Smith & Wesson Model 4006) .40 S&W which had the KCMO PD Badge and KCPD engraved on the slide.

 KCPD currently owns and operates three MD 500 helicopters, purchased in 2012.
 There is a heliport and maintenance facility on Manchester Trafficway, near the Truman Sports Complex.
-The helicopter unit began in 1967 with three Schweizer S300 rotocraft.
+The helicopter unit began in 1967 with three Schweizer S300 rotorcraft.

 In 2016 a helicopter made an emergency landing on a northeast Kansas City street after experiencing a mechanical problem.

 Media

+The Kansas City, Missouri Police Department was featured in the landmark 1969 Frederick Wiseman documentary Law and Order.

 The Tactical Response Teams of KCPD was featured in A&E's reality series Kansas City SWAT.

 The Kansas City, Missouri Police Department has been portrayed in numerous episodes of the television show COPS.

 The Homicide Unit of the Kansas City, Missouri Police Department was portrayed in the A&E Network's documentary series entitled The First 48.